How to Have More Patience With My Child: 8 Tips

 Most of all, I wonder if I would treat my son differently if I knew he happened to be God-in-the-flesh.

-Friend, how would you parent differently if you knew you were parenting God’s Son, the King of Kings, the Savior of the world?
+Friend, how would you parent differently if you knew you were parenting God’s Son, the Savior of the world?
 Would you yell less if you knew you were yelling at Jesus?
-Would you listen more attentively to the monologues that seem unending?
-I wonder if you’d answer all the questions with a pleasant tone and be slower to snap.
+Would you answer in gentler tones?

 I would.

-We Learn How to Be More Patient When We Redefine “The Least of These”
+How to Have More Patience With My Child: Redefine “The Least of These”

-Let’s visit a familiar verse together.
-This is a verse I’ve applied to my classroom of students, to the homeless on the streets of Brooklyn and Tijuana, and the young children living on mountainsides in Guatemala.
-It reads, “Truly I say to you, to the extent that you did it for one of the least of these brothers or sisters of Mine, you did it for Me” (Matthew 25:40).
+Let’s visit a familiar verse together: “Truly I say to you, to the extent that you did it for one of the least of these brothers or sisters of Mine, you did it for Me” (Matthew 25:40).

 I have applied this verse to much of my outward ministry.
 Until very recently, it has never once crossed my mind that my very own children are “the least of these.”